 Rehab Your Thrift Furniture with Simple Home Supplies

-When you thrift furniture, you have a golden opportunity: You can make your home to much more closely align with your interior decorating scheme.
-Simple household items such as paint, finish, glue, hardware and decorative elements can turn a Plain Jane dresser or bed into the piece of your dreams.
-A few ideas include:
+When you thrift furniture, you have a golden opportunity: You can make your home more closely align with your interior decorating scheme.
+Simple household items such as paint, finish, glue, hardware, and decorative elements can turn a plain dresser or bed into the piece of your dreams.

-- Upholstered headboards for beds, which allow you to either attach a headboard to a bed that doesn’t have one or transform an existing headboard
+- Upholstering headboards for beds allows you to either attach a headboard to a bed that doesn’t have one or transform an existing headboard.

-- Reupholstered chairs, which is a simple matter of removing the staples around the base of the seat, pulling off the old fabric and putting on the new
+- Reupholstering chairs consists of simply removing the staples around the seat’s base, pulling off the old fabric, and putting on the new one.

-- Repainted bookshelves, dressers, side tables, stools or benches
+- Repaint bookshelves, dressers, side tables, stools, or benches.

 Practice Patience and Get Good at Scheduling

-Despite the fact that you can thrift furniture and rehab it on the cheap, overwhelming tasks like “refinishing a dining room table and eight chairs” tend not to get done because, well, they’re super overwhelming.
-You can make these tasks way less intimidating by breaking them down into smaller chunks, such as:
+Even though you can thrift furniture and rehab it on the cheap, overwhelming tasks like refinishing a dining room table and eight chairs tend not to get done because the task can feel super overwhelming.
+You can make these tasks much less intimidating by breaking them down into smaller projects.

 - Buy sandpaper, screws, paint, varnish, etc.

-- Remove upholstery, take off furniture pads, replace loose screws
+- Remove upholstery, take off furniture pads, and replace loose screws

 - Reattach upholstery with new cloth